capital-G/supercollider-wiki/Installing-SuperCollider-on-Fedora.md

 ## Building and Installing

-Use the following commands to build and install SuperCollider;
+Use the following commands to build and install SuperCollider:
 ```
 make
 sudo make install